 Use an SSH key pair to connect to a Linux instance from a device that supports SSH commands (configure information by using the config file)

-The following section describes how to use commands to configure required information on a device that supports SSH commands (such as a Linux client or MobaXterm for Windows) and then how to use SSH commands to connect to the Linux instance from the device.
+The following section describes how to use commands to configure the required settings on a device that supports SSH commands (such as a Linux client or MobaXterm for Windows) and then how to use SSH commands to connect to the instance from the device.

-1. Find the path where the .pem private key file is located.
+1. Find the path of the .pem private key file on the on-premises device.
 Example: ~/.ssh/ecs.pem.

 The path and file name used are for reference only.
 You can modify the information in subsequent commands based on actual conditions.